FINRAOS/DataGenerator/docs/proposals/calendar.md

  1. If a range of weekdays is specified, a weekends within the range is a negative case.
  2. Is a range of business days is specified
   3. weekends and holidays within the range are negative test cases
-  4. Times before openTime and after closeTime are negative test cases
+  4. times before openTime and after closeTime are negative test cases